JessicaGarson/NYU-Intro-to-Python-Summer-2018/06-27-2018-Functions/Lectures/functions.md

 ```

 ## So What Are Functions
-They are like a mini program inside of your program that contain inside reusable code.
+They are like a mini program inside of your program that contain reusable code.
 They are only run when they are called and they prevent errors and bugs in our code by avoiding duplication.

 ## Let's Write a Function
 We can create a function for our hello world program: